Kansas certainly has its share of oddities, not the least of which are some of its unique small towns.

 Located in Atchison County, Good Intent was populated by Catholic farming families and early on known for its Sunday school.
 The name Good Intent appears to have been an expression of religious sentiment.

-Ransom in Ness County was originally named Ogdensburg, but was renamed in honor of General Thomas E.G. Ransom.
+Located in Ness County, Ransom was originally named Ogdensburg, but was renamed in honor of General Thomas E.G. Ransom.
 General Ransom was a surveyor and civil engineer by trade.
 He served with distinction in the Union Army during the Civil War, receiving severe wounds in the Battle of Shiloh and leading his soldiers up to his very last moments before dying of dysentery.

 2. Red Onion